 Next, I was off to study in Singapore on a scholarship that only covered tuition.
 So I learned to survive independently, working all weekend at the Millenium Hotel as a banquet server: incredibly long, 14-15 hours a day for two days.
 Since there was no train service past midnight and we could not afford car service, my coworkers and I slept in the storeroom using tablecloths as our bed and blanket.
 I studied hard to succeed and earned second place in my cohort and a spot as a representative to USC as a visiting scholar.

-I had a wonderful time at the University of Southern California, and this experience greatly enhanced my determination to succeed.
+I had a wonderful time at the University of Southern California, and this experience enhanced my determination to succeed.
 I also met the man I would marry later during my time there.
 Four years ago, I returned to the United States to marry him and build a new life and home, working and studying.
 However, my husband lost his job, started doing drugs and alcohol, and I had to leave him.
 For several months, I often used the D-train like a mobile motel, from Coney Island to Brooklyn, to 205th Street in the Bronx, back and forth until the following day when I showed up at the College of Staten Island for classes.
-I wrote an essay for the Cuny Intercollegiate Essay Competition about racial discrimination against new immigrants and abuse of women - and won first prize.
+I authored an essay for the Cuny Intercollegiate Essay Competition about racial discrimination against new immigrants and abuse of women - and won first prize.

-I thank you for your consideration.
+I appreciate your consideration.